-Skip Sunrise & Sunset at the Mui Ne Sand Dunes
+Skip Sunrise & Sunset

 Some travellers swear by their sunrise travel experiences.
 At touristy places like Angkor Wat, Mount Bromo, and the Mui Ne sand dunes, everyone feels compelled to gather at these appointed times to watch the sun do the same thing it does every single day.

 For us, sunrise and sunset excursions always leave a bad taste in our mouths.